juneha1120/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of contacts in TrackUp, optionally filtering them by a specified category.

-Format: `list`
+Format: `list [<CATEGORY>]`

+* Displays all contacts if no category is specified.
+* If a category is provided, only contacts from that category are shown.
+* Categories are case-insensitive.

+Examples:
+* `list` Displays all contacts.
+* `list Client` Displays only contacts categorized as Client.
+* `list Partner` Displays only contacts categorized as Partner.

 ### Editing a person : `edit`